alex-petrenko/faster-fifo/README.md

 ## Using multiprocessing.get_context('spawn')

 In order to use faster_fifo with 'spawn' make sure to add `import faster_fifo_reduction`.
-This install the custom pickler, otherwise you might get an error like this:
+This installs the custom pickler.
+Otherwise you might get an error like this:

 ```
 PicklingError: Can't pickle <class '__main__.c_ubyte_Array_2'>: attribute lookup c_ubyte_Array_2